Wooden toy train: Asian production

 As with other toys, many wooden trains and track have been manufactured in China and other Asian countries in the twenty-first century.
 The lead paint problems of 2007 brought this to public awareness.
 Manufacturing in Asia goes back a lot further though: already in the 1950s the Snap-Trains of Ben Orel were made in Japan.

 Probably the first major brand that was manufactured in China was the Chicago-based "Thomas & Friends Wooden Railway".
 Some of the design, such as the character faces and the spoked wheels, have stayed unique to the brand while other attributes, such as the modular build of the units with a rectangular single block chassis holding the wheels and individual buildup on top, have become widespread designs in China and elsewhere.
 Another major brand is Maxim.
 Starting with traditional rather plain and abstract designs, Maxim sold products under the name "Tumble Tree Wood" for retail stores.
 They have since adopted their current design with a winged number on their rolling stock.
 The main supplier is a factory in Dong Guan, China.
 The trains with the winged numbers are also sold by other brands such as Babalu in Germany.
 In 2004, Brio of Sweden moved most of their production to three factories in Guangdong Province, China.
 A more recent brand is Melissa & Doug that is also produced in China.
 Smaller projects were the short-lived ventures of Remus and Europlay.

 A producer that has sold its products under very many brands including its own name is Mentari Massen, with its main factory founded in 1988 in Surabaya, Indonesia.
 Their items have been sold as sets or individually bundled under such brand names as elile, FunToys, Toytopia, The Toy Company, Bino, Snap on Tools and Bigjigs, as well as Mentari Toys or Mentari Group.

-A quite prolific producer with its own clear design is Plantoys of Thailand.
-They have been making children's toys and furniture from rubber wood, which has since been adopted by other companies.
+Plantoys of Thailand has been making children's toys and furniture from rubber wood, which has since been adopted by other companies.
 They have a range of car and city related sets that could be used as accessories for the wooden toy train ranges of other producers.
 They had a joint venture with Brio in 2001–2002, being present in the Brio catalogs of the time.
 By 2007 they had started their own line of wooden trains, expanding it in 2008.

 In 1985, Bigjigs Toys Ltd started out by selling a large range of wooden jigsaws.
 Then in the 1990s they moved into the wooden railway market with a small core range of wooden railway system items.
 In 2007 they re-launched their railway range under the brand Bigjigs Rail, in new blue sky and green hills packaging.
 There are, as of 2012, over 130 pieces in the Bigjigs Rail range including sets, track and a range of real life engines such as Mallard, Duchess of Hamilton and Bluebell.